-Despite the current economic situation in Italy, the need for English doesn't appear to be in decline.
-So despite the fact that many Italians seem to be suffering from the lack of employment opportunities, those who are seeking to get into the area of teaching English in Italy are at an advantage, and English mother tongue teachers are definitely sought after.
-State schools all offer English to their students, but many also seek to supplement their English (which can often be taught to a less than desirable standard) with private lessons.
+Despite the current economic situation in Italy, the need for English doesn't appear to be declining.
+This means that although many Italians seem to be suffering from the lack of employment opportunities, those seeking to get into the area of teaching English in Italy are at an advantage, and English mother tongue teachers are definitely sought after.
+State schools all offer English to their students, but many also seek to supplement their English (which can often be taught to a less-than-desirable standard) with private lessons.

-There are plenty of places, particularly online (check out tefl.com for example) where you can find teaching jobs in Italy.
-It is advisable to have a look at paginegialle.it to check if a language school (scuole di lingue) is legitimate, as unfortunately not all schools are.
-The best time to look for jobs is around September, before the new teaching year officially begins; although some employers already publicise their vacancies during the summer.
+There are plenty of places, particularly online (check out tefl.com, for example), where you can find teaching jobs in Italy.
+It is advisable to have a look at paginegialle.it to check if a language school (scuole di lingue) is legitimate; unfortunately, not all schools are.
+The best time to look for jobs is around September, before the new teaching year officially begins, although some employers already publicise their vacancies during the summer.
 The teaching year roughly follows the typical academic school year, from September/October until June.

-Many language schools in Italy are only keen to hire native English speaking EU nationals (on tefl.com, many postings have the 'EU national preferred' stamped on them), and many explicitly say that they prefer British teachers.
-While American English is taught here, there tends to be a lot more schools that choose to go down the British English route.
-So while this is an advantage to those of you who are British, it can be much more difficult for non-EU residents.
+Many language schools in Italy are only keen to hire native English-speaking EU nationals (on tefl.com, many postings have the 'EU national preferred' stamped on them), and many explicitly say that they prefer British teachers.
+While American English is taught here, there tend to be a lot more schools that choose to go down the British English route.
+While this is an advantage to those of you who are British, it can be much more difficult for non-EU residents.
 Getting a work permit for Italy is tricky.
-Why would the Italians go to all that trouble when it's much easier to employ someone who is from the EU?
-It is possible to be sponsored, however, and if you are applying to study in Italy, study visas are available, and can give you up to 20 hours of 'employment time' per week.
+Why would the Italians go to all that trouble when it's much easier to employ someone from the EU?
+It is possible to be sponsored, however, and if you are applying to study in Italy, study visas are available and can give you up to 20 hours of 'employment time' per week.
 Either that, or there's the option of marrying an Italian.
 Now, they can be very charming, but still!

 Prospective employers often have other employee preferences too.
 A basic (and occasionally 'good') knowledge of Italian is sometimes asked for, but not always – I came here knowing next to nothing.
-You may need to work weekends (many schools don't follow the typical Monday to Friday working week, and this is not only in Italy) and you may be required to work with young children.
-Private schools often work with a range of ages and abilities, and some branch out to outside organisations, such as local companies and nursery schools (yes, they are starting that young!).
-The typical working day doesn't involve a 9–5 set up either.
-The norm tends to be a type of 'split shift': working mornings (often with individuals) and planning lessons, having a lunch/afternoon break (often used for a nap, particularly in the south!), before starting work again in the evening.
+You may need to work weekends (many schools don't follow the typical Monday to Friday working week, and this is not only in Italy), and you may be required to work with young children.
+Private schools typically work with a range of ages and abilities, and some branch out to outside organisations, such as local companies and nursery schools (yes, they are starting that young!).
+The typical working day doesn't involve a 9–5 set-up either.
+The norm tends to be a type of 'split shift': working mornings (often with individuals) and planning lessons, having a lunch/afternoon break (often used for a nap, particularly in the south!) before starting work again in the evening.
 The number of contact hours a week varies from 20 to 28, the average being about 25.
-This is only teaching hours though, lesson planning takes up time too.
+This is only teaching hours though; lesson planning takes up time too.
 Some schools offer the opportunity of overtime.

-A lot of schools will employ you on a British contract as opposed to an Italian one.
-If you are on a British contract, then your tax payments will be lower, but the total duration of your 'working year' is limited to 183 days.
+Many schools will employ you on a British contract instead of an Italian one.
+If you are on a British contract, your tax payments will be lower, but the total duration of your 'working year' is limited to 183 days.
 If you work any more than this, you are liable to pay tax to the Italians too.
-Being on an Italian contract means that you are of course paying your taxes in Italy, and therefore you can claim your social security in Italy.
+Being on an Italian contract means that you are, of course, paying your taxes in Italy, and therefore you can claim your social security in Italy.
 You may not get the contract in English, however, as the employer may not bother to translate it, which can make things difficult if your Italian is limited.
 Teaching contracts tend to be renewable, whether they are British or Italian.
 You won't be offered a 'long-term' arrangement immediately, if at all.
-The usual salary is around 1,000 euros net per month, but could be a little more or a little less, depending on hours and location (it may be a little more in the north because living costs can be higher than the south).
+The usual salary is around EUR 1,000 net per month, but it could be a little more or a little less, depending on hours and location (it may be a little more in the north because living expenses can be higher than in the south).
 Holidays are often paid, and you tend to get a couple of weeks at Christmas and a week or so for Easter.
 Many schools also offer a bonus on completion of the contract.

 Italian students are a pleasure to teach.
 They are often lively, cheerful and willing to take part.
 That's not to say that they can't be a handful though, and you may experience some bad behaviour.
 Children with learning difficulties don't tend to be given as much support as they should be, so you may encounter some difficulties in this area.
-The Italian alphabet is similar to the English one, so this obviously means that they don't need to learn a new script, but they do tend to have some difficulties with pronunciation.
-Italian words are pronounced as they are spelt, unlike a lot of English ones.
+The Italian alphabet is similar to the English one, so they don't need to learn a new script, but they tend to have some difficulties with pronunciation.
+Italian words are pronounced as they are spelt, unlike many English ones.
 On the whole, however, Italians are warm, pleasant people, particularly adult students, who are aware of the importance of English and are dedicated to learning it.

 So what about living in Italy?
-I've spoken about the practicalities of teaching in Italy, but have yet to touch on the lifestyle.
-Be aware that the south and the north are very different in many ways.
-Northern cities are more similar to Northern/Western European cities, particularly in terms of weather and trading hours (i.e 9–5), and their way of thinking is often more open minded.
-The north is certainly more hectic, yet more cosmopolitan than the south.
-The south is the home of the true dolce vita, with great weather, friendly people and a relaxed pace of life.
-But they tend to be more traditional, and place a bigger importance on religion and the family unit.
+I've spoken about the practicalities of teaching in Italy but have yet to touch on the lifestyle.
+Be aware that the south and the north differ in many ways.
+Northern cities are more similar to Northern/Western European cities, particularly regarding weather and trading hours (i.e. 9–5), and their way of thinking is often more open-minded.
+The north is undoubtedly more hectic, yet more cosmopolitan, than the south.
+The south is the home of the true dolce vita, with great weather, friendly people and a relaxed pace of life, but they tend to be more traditional and place more significance on religion and the family unit.
 They are also hardly ever punctual.